chemerisuk/better-ajaxify/README.md

 </html>
 ```

-Depending on requirements you also need to include `better-ajaxify-pushstate.js` or `better-ajaxify-hashchange.js`.
-The first file implements havigation via [HTML5 History API](https://developer.mozilla.org/en/docs/DOM/Manipulating_the_browser_history) and this is preferred option for a website, because it's SEO-friendly.
-The second uses hash to indicate current state, so it could be useful for web applications.
+Depending on requirements you usually have to include `better-ajaxify-pushstate.js` or `better-ajaxify-hashchange.js`.
+The first script implements navigation via [HTML5 History API](https://developer.mozilla.org/en/docs/DOM/Manipulating_the_browser_history), the second uses __hashchange__ to indicate current state.

 Frontend setup
 --------------